 This section deals with information Service Canada needs to determine your eligibility.
 If you don't meet the basic requirements for eligibility, the information from this section allows Service Canada figure out if you qualify for any of the exceptions that can increase your eligibility credits, including:

-B1 Credit Splitting - this only applies if you are separated or divorced from former spouse;
+B1 Credit Splitting - this only applies if you are separated or divorced from a former spouse;

 B2 Pension credits from other country - this only applies if you paid into the national pension plan of another country (e.g., paid into the US Social Security Program while working in US)